 If you believe you should already be registered as a Merit Badge Counselor, please take a look at the latest roster to make sure you are listed correctly.
 Click here to go to the Merit Badge Counselor roster page and find instructions on how to view the list.

-If you find you are not on the list, your information is incorrect, or you know longer wish to be a Merit Badge Counselor, please contact Michelle Horner, Program Assistant for the Dan Beard Council, at (513) 577-7686 or email.
+If you find you are not on the list, your information is incorrect, or you know longer wish to be a Merit Badge Counselor, please contact Michelle Byrne, Program Assistant for the Dan Beard Council, at (513) 577-7686 or email.